luxwarp/cv/CV_CodeStyle.md

 In my whole life I have been interested in computers, tech and development.
 My greatest passion is web development.
-I can build websites, web applications and handle both front-end and back-end development.
+I can build websites, web applications and handle both frontend and backend development.

 On my spare time when I don’t sit behind the computer I love to walk and train my dogs and spending